 The ability to analyse and control performance is an essential requirement for the effective management of processes that deliver value to customers.
 Process control involves observation, data collection, tabulation, graphical representation, and both qualitative and quantitative analysis.

 This online course aims to give participants a solid grounding in data collection, graphing and basic analysis techniques.
 Participants will be introduced to the Minitab statistical software application and will learn when and where to use analysis techniques in order to aid decision-making.
 It will enable participants to develop standards with regards to data collection, analysis, and reporting appropriate for their processes.

-The course is run over 6 webinars, each of two hours duration, with a 10min break in the middle.
+The course is run over 4 webinars, each of three hours duration, with short breaks.
 12 hours in total.
 It is facilitated using live webinar, case studies, quiz, Q&A and assignments.
 Participants are required to spend an additional one hour per module on the assignment work.
 The assignment work is completed between modules.